varabyte/kotter/README.md

 }
 ```

+The `run` callback automatically runs on a background thread for you (as a suspend function, so you can call other
+suspend methods from within it).

-Unlike using `run` without a callback, here your program will be blocked until the callback has finished.
+Unlike using `run` without a callback, here your program will be blocked until the callback has finished (or, if it
+has triggered a rerender, until the last rerender finishes after your callback is done).

 #### KonsoleVar